 - 2 garlic cloves

-- Place the peppers in a plastic bag, seal the bag and leave them until they cool down a little.
-This will help with removing the skin afterward.
+- Remove skin: Cover the red peppers with plastic wrap and leave them until they cool down slightly.
+This will help with removing the skin.
 Let the eggplants cool down as well.
 When cool enough to handle remove the skins of the vegetables very thoroughly.